-1. Sensitivity to Developments in Asia: Enhance academic and practical understanding of key sustainbility issues across the region.
+1. Sensitivity to Developments in Asia: Enhance academic and practical understanding of key sustainability issues across the region.
 Obtain sufficient knowledge about these issues to engage in design thinking exercises that generate practical and innovative ideas designed to address these problems.

 2. Disciplinary Knowledge: Critically evaluate specific sustainability issues through the lens through several social science disciplines, including sociology, political science and psychology.
 Deepen our knowledge of the sustainability development goals.